Brockenhurst-River-Beach-scaled

 Latchmoor Brook

-For a safe and family-friendly open-water swim, Lymington Seawater Baths is a great choice.
-As the UK’s oldest open-air, lifeguarded lido, it offers a controlled yet refreshing seawater experience—perfect for first-timers.
+• Lymington Seawater Baths: For a safe and family-friendly open-water swim, Lymington Seawater Baths is a great choice.
+As the UK’s oldest open-air, lifeguarded lido, it offers a controlled yet refreshing seawater experience – perfect for first-timers.

-Ellingham Lake is a pristine freshwater spot perfect for a tranquil swim.
+• Ellingham Lake near Ringwood: A pristine freshwater spot perfect for a tranquil swim.
 Known for its exceptionally clean water, it features marked swim loops of 400m, 750m, and 1200m, with yellow buoys guiding the way for distance swimmers.

 Tide times & conditions

-Understanding tide times is crucial for safe swimming.
-Milford on Sea experiences a transformation between high and low tide, revealing a sandy shore and forming a shallow lagoon at very low tide—ideal for family-friendly swimming.
+Understanding tide times is crucial for safe swimming in the wild.
+Milford on Sea experiences a transformation between high and low tide, revealing a sandy shore and forming a shallow lagoon at very low tide – ideal for family-friendly swimming.
 However, Hurst Castle Spit requires caution, as the tidal waters at the spit’s end are dangerous.
 Swimmers should stick to the sheltered lagoon side and avoid the Keyhaven River due to strong currents and boat traffic.

 Accessibility & amenities